jeog/TDAmeritradeAPI/README.md

 1. include headers:
     - "tdma_api_get.h" for the 'HTTPS Get' interface
     - "tdma_api_streaming.h" for the 'Streaming' interface
-    - make sure the compiler can find them
     - *(headers/source use relative include links, don't change the directory structure)*
 2. add Library/API calls to your code
 3. compile *(read the message above on binary compatibility)*